Breeding & Genetics

 Crossovers occur only within each chromosome pair, so that each gene will be matched up appropriately when a sperm fertilizes an ovum.
-There are no crossovers between one pair and a different pair, which would result in mismatched genes.
+There are no crossovers between one chromosome pair and a different chromosome pair, which would result in mismatched genes.

 Crossovers and Color Mutations

 The only crossovers that make any difference for color mutations are when the male has multiple sex-linked mutations.
 An individual has only one pair of sex chromosomes, and all of the sex-linked mutations are carried on the X chromosome(s) in this one pair.
 Males have two X chromosomes but females have one X chromosome paired with a Y chromosome.
 Crossovers can and do occur between the male's XX chromosomes.
-But the hen has only one X chromosome and its genes can not cross over to the Y, so all her sex-linked mutations have to stay exactly where they are.
+But the hen has only one X chromosome and its genes can not cross over to the Y, so all her sex-linked mutation genes have to stay exactly where they are.
 The genes for color mutations that are not sex-linked are on different chromosomes so crossovers can not occur between them.

 Lutino and cinnamon are apparently close together on the X and crossovers between them are relatively rare (estimated rate=3%).
 Suppose we have a male with lutino on one X and cinnamon on the other.
-Suppose that both genes are carried on the top right arm of the X (This is a made-up location for illustration purposes; no one knows exactly where the genes are, and the chromosome isn't really shaped like an X.).
+Suppose that both genes are carried on the top right arm of the X (This is a made-up location for illustration purposes; no one knows exactly where the genes are, and the chromosome isn't really shaped like an X).
 The colored segments show the location of each gene on the father's chromosomes:

 Now suppose that there's a crossover between these entire segments.
 This is what you get: